 Is Your Medical Aid All it was Cracked Up to Be?

 People tend to forget that at the end of the day a patient is a customer.
-But unlike other buyers, you are at a distinct disadvantage when you approach a hospital sick and in need of attention.
+But you are at a distinct disadvantage when you are sick and in need of attention.
 When you or an ailing dependent are in dire need of treatment, you don’t have the power of choice someone say, looking for a new pair of shoe, has.
 You are virtually dependent on the good graces of whichever healthcare facility you approach first.

 But there are laws in place to protect patients as they seek medical help.
 Few know that the health sector is subject to the constitution, and in particular, Section 27 which talks about the right to health.
 This section places an obligation on anyone who ventures into the healthcare provision sector to accept the attendant moral and constitutional duties.

-Tim Fish Hodgson and another lawyer, Sher-Muhammad Khan are determined that the patients’ side of the healthcare story be heard.
+Tim Fish Hodgson and another lawyer, Sher-Muhammad Khan feel that the commission should hear the patients’ side of the healthcare story.
 The fact that healthcare is a demand and supply market like any other should not justify the suppression of the human stories of people seeking treatment.
 In fact, Khan and Hodgson, insisted, the patient should be at the centre of the inquiry.
-This, the pair noted, is not reflected in the 67 submissions presented to the commission.
-They wondered why patients and medical scheme members were not called to offer their input into an inquiry on how private healthcare is conducted.
-Yet it is they who are directly affected.
+This, the pair said, does not appear in the 67 submissions presented to the commission.
+They wondered why patients and medical scheme members were not giving their input into an inquiry into private healthcare.
+Yet it is they who are at the centre of the industry.

 This misnomer prompted the NGO called Section 27, fronted by the two lawyers, to collect all the patient experience stories they could gather.
 Many of the accounts they submitted showed how profiteering in the health sector led to injustices.
 A case was heard of a lady whose medical cover provider agreed to pay in full for her hip replacement but not for the procedure to implant it.
 This procedure is listed as a Prescribed Minimum Benefit (PMB).
 Many schemes are notorious for trying to wangle their way out of paying for PMBs.